Chart Color Schemes

 AreaSearch assessment of residential development activity positions Forrestfield among the top 25% of areas assessed nationwide

-The average construction cost of new properties is approximately $387,000, aligning with regional patterns.
-In FY-26, commercial approvals totalled $20.2 million, indicating balanced commercial development activity in Forrestfield.
-Compared to Greater Perth, Forrestfield has seen slightly more development, around 29.0% above the regional average per person over the past five years.
+New properties are constructed at an average expected cost of $387,000, indicating a focus on premium developments.
+In FY26, $27.8 million in commercial approvals have been registered, suggesting balanced commercial development activity.
+Compared to Greater Perth, Forrestfield has seen slightly more development, with 37.0% above the regional average per person over the past five years.

 Frequently Asked Questions - Development